 How much funding is available?

-One $10,000 USD educational grant will be awarded to a single site to be used in its efforts to further cell collections for immunotherapy.
+One USD 10,000 educational grant will be awarded to a single site to be used in its efforts to advance peripheral venous access in red blood cell exchange procedures.
 As part of the application process, sites are required to outline their plans for the grant funding, and to demonstrate their leadership in patient care for consideration by the Terumo BCT Grant Committee.

 Is the grant awarded to the individual’s institution?